Jtop13/Coding-Examples/Shell Examples/README.md

 installing required packages, setting up Apache and PostgreSQL, and configuring Apache to serve the Flask application using mod_wsgi.
 This was useful for setting up my own database for my stocks project.

+ssh_setup.sh is a script I use for connecting my linux system to a raspberry pi.